 However, you want to make sure that the jeans fit consistently throughout the leg, meaning you want to avoid jeans that are tight in the thigh and loose below the knee.
 If you have large thighs you may benefit from tapered jeans.
 Jeans stretch a lot in the waist, so it is reasonable to size down one or more sizes in order to achieve a preferred fit in the legs and the seat.

-With jeans, it is preferred to go for a full break, which allows a person to turn up the cuffs of the pants if they please.
+With jeans, it is preferred to go for a half break, which allows a person to turn up the cuffs of the pants if they please.
 Some people find it desirable to get even longer pants that develop multiple breaks, or folds, known as “stacks.”

 Shorts should fit like casual chinos in the seat and leg, which is to say that they should be slim but not tight.
 Again, avoid pocket flair and pleats.
 The rise is a matter of preference, and they can fit low like jeans or higher like chinos.
 A modern pair of shorts is a bit shorter than many of its predecessors.
 The bottom of today’s shorts should not go past mid knee, although shorts that are 2-3 inches shorter than this are even acceptable.

 Check out Primer's Complete Visual Guide to Shorts